|

 This year, I don’t have my mother, but I am choosing to look outward instead of in.
 I had her for fifty-five years, and I am grateful.
 When I knew I would soon be saying goodbye, I couldn’t imagine walking through that valley or finding a way to say good-bye.
 But a friend helped me be realistic.
 “It won’t be goodbye.
 It will just be goodnight,” she said.
 “You will see her in the morning.”

 I miss my mama.
 There are days I wish for one more conversation, for the opportunity to pick up the phone just one more time and call home.
 I’d like to hear my mama’s voice once again.
-There have been days when just hearing her voice would have made me feel like everything was going to be okay.
+There are days when just hearing her voice would make me feel like everything is going to be okay.
 I’ve imagined what it would be like to pick up the phone and call her.
 I can almost hear her voice.
 And then I cry, because imagining and remembering is as far as it can go right now, even though I believe she is in that cloud of witnesses cheering me on (Hebrews 12:1).

 So I can look inward this year and bemoan that my mother is no longer here and that my kids don’t have a grandmother.
 Or I can choose to look outward and recognize the good things in my life because I had my mother and so many other women who have blessed me all those years.